As an organization, you can’t afford to pass on qualitative research.

 Organizations seem to understand the value of doing qualitative research and yet Kothandaraman and Ludin still faced resistance from companies when it came to investing time and money on qualitative research studies.
 It cost too much.
 It took too much time.
 They already have the answers they need.
 Kothandaraman and Ludin heard it all.
 So Kothandaraman and Ludin became their own clients: They decided to turn the lens on their work and study why qualitative research is important to organizations.
 They talked to people in different roles — from UX and marketing to writers and engineers — and then surveyed 90 designers.
 They discovered that when people talked about qualitative research, they usually separated it into two big buckets: the value of doing it and the cost of not doing it.

 The value of doing qualitative research has been well documented.
-Researching and talking to the people who will use a product or service is a way to understand your market, but also a way to reduce risk.
+Researching and talking to the people who will use a product or service is a way to understand your market, engage in continuous product discovery, but also a way to reduce risk.
 Research is also essential to product success.

 So Kothandaraman and Ludin decided instead to focus on another compelling theme that emerged from their study: the internal cost to an organization that doesn’t invest in qualitative research.
 Qualitative research gives people who eventually use products or services the chance to share their thoughts, attitudes and emotions, said Kothandaraman.
 But when organizations didn’t invest the time and money in qualitative research, there wasn’t a motivation or rationale for decisions, she said.
 There wasn’t a clear understanding of what bonded people to a product or service.
 Organizations relied too much on quantitative data and lost the human stories that were so crucial to a product or service’s success.